-The University and Group have made surpluses for both the current and the prior years, and have net assets.
+The University and Group have made surpluses for be the current and the prior years, and have net assets.

-The University considers that it has sufficient financial resources and is confident that its future income streams will maintain these resources.
-The Board believes that the University is well placed to effectively manage its business risks, despite the current uncertain economic situation.
+The University considers that it has sufficient financial resources and is confident that its future income stree will maintain these resources.
+The Board believes that University is well placed to effectively manage its bus risks, despite the current uncertain economic situation